 Here’s What You Can Expect at this Forum

-- Utilities executives will share their perspectives on the current state of their grid, their climate risks and vulnerabilities, and the future of renewables in their portfolio.
+- Utilities executives share perspectives on the current state of their grid, their climate risks and vulnerabilities and the future of renewables in their portfolio.

-- Solution providers will demonstrate how environmental data and intelligence has been used for asset management and load planning in a changing climate.
+- Solution providers demonstrate how environmental information has been used in asset planning and strategy, resilience planning and strategy, and load planning.

-- Thought leaders discuss the critical role of renewables and the right mix of energy to build an adaptive infrastructure while reducing carbon dioxide emissions.
+- Thought leaders discuss the critical role of renewables and the right mix of energy to build an adaptive infrastructure while reducing carbon dioxide.